 Using a visual data science environment can make this more intuitive.
-The new Integrated Deployment node extensions from KNIME allow those pieces of the workflow that will also be needed in deployment to be framed or captured.
+The KNIME Integrated Deployment extension allows those pieces of the workflow that will also be needed in deployment to be framed or captured.
 The reason this is so simple is that those pieces are naturally a part of the creation workflow.
 This is because first, the exact same transformation pieces are needed during model training, and second, evaluation of the models is needed during fine tuning.
 The following image shows a very simple example of what this looks like in practice:

 The purple boxes capture the parts of the data science creation process that are also needed for deployment.
 Instead of having to copy them or having to go through an explicit “export model” step, now we simply add Capture-Start/Capture-End nodes to frame the relevant pieces and use the Workflow-Combiner to put the pieces together.
 The resulting, automatically created workflow is shown below: